A lot of someone’s health can be traced to the gut — specifically gut bacteria.

 - Metabolic syndrome and cardiovascular diseases (currently the number one cause of death in many industrialized nations).

 A 2011 study published in the journal Nature showed that feeding healthy mice probiotics helped decrease anxiety-like and depressive-like behaviors compared to control mice.
-It also showed that activation of neurons in the hypothalamus (part of the emotional/fear center of the brain) is greater when mice are fed infectious bacteria that cause a destructive immune response.
-(7)
+It also showed that activation of neurons in the hypothalamus (part of the emotional/fear center of the brain) were greater when mice were fed infectious bacteria that cause a destructive immune response.

-- The latest research suggests overeating and obesity might be tied to reductions in certain beneficial bacteria that populate a healthy microbiome.
-(8) Certain studies have found that some obese individuals higher levels of two major classes of bacteria — bacteroides and firmacutes.
+- Research suggests overeating and obesity might be tied to reductions in certain beneficial bacteria that populate a healthy microbiome.
+Certain studies have found that some obese individuals have higher levels of two major classes of bacteria — bacteroides and firmicutes.
 These can cause increases in inflammatory metabolic endotoxins, plus decreased mucus lining the intestinal wall and therefore more gut permeability.
-(9)

 - The gut microbiota also contributes to retention of fat mass, and certain bacterial gut changes have been shown to reduce leptin sensitivity (meaning we feel satisfied less easily).

-- A study published in Endocrinology showed that, additionally, dysbiosis might result in reduced expression of obesity-suppressing neuropeptides proglucagons (Gcg) in the brainstem.
-(10)
+- A study published in Endocrinology showed that, additionally, dysbiosis might result in reduced expression of obesity-suppressing neuropeptides proglucagons in the brainstem.

-A 2016 published finding by researchers at Ohio State University shows that disruption of the microbial community seems to hinder recovery from neurological damage and spinal cord injuries due to prolonged inflammation.
-(11)
+Researchers at Ohio State University found that disruption of the microbial community seems to hinder recovery from neurological damage and spinal cord injuries due to prolonged inflammation in mice.

 Previous studies showed that spinal cord injuries in mice caused migration of gut bacteria into other tissues of the body and activation of pro-inflammatory immune cells.
 Mice that experienced the largest changes in their gut bacteria tended to recover most poorly from their injuries, especially if they were treated with antibiotics to further disrupt gut bacteria levels.